-The argument of the match condition can be any left hand side of an id statement, including options as once, only, multi, many and select (see 7.58).
+- match() The argument of the match condition can be any left hand side of an id statement, including options as once, only, multi, many and select (see 7.69).
 The id of the id statement should not be included.
 FORM will invoke the pattern matcher and see how many times the pattern matches.
 This number is returned.
-In the case of once or only this is of course at most one.
+In the case of once or only this is of course at most one. - expression() The argument(s) of this condition is/are a list of expressions.

-expression()

-The argument(s) of this condition is/are a list of expressions.
 In the case that the current term belongs to any of the given expressions the return value is 1.
-If it does not belong to any of the given expressions the return value is 0.
+If it does not belong to any of the given expressions the return value is 0. - occurs() The argument(s) of this condition is/are a list of variables.
+In the case that any of the variables occurs inside the current term (including inside function arguments) the return value is 1.
+Otherwise the return value is zero.

-findloop()

-The arguments are as in the replaceloop statement (see 7.113) with the exception of the outfun which should be omitted.
+findloop() The arguments are as in the replaced pop statement (see 7.126) with the exception of the outfun which should be omitted.
 If FORM detects an index loop in the current term that fulfils the specified conditions the return value is 1.
-It is 0 otherwise.

-multipleof()

-The argument should be a positive integer.
+It is 0 otherwise. multipleof() The argument should be a positive integer.
 This object is to be compared with a number (could be obtained from a condition) and if this number is an integer multiple of the argument there will be a match.
-If should be obvious that such a compare only makes sense for the == and != operators.

-<integer>

-To be compared either with another number, the result of a condition or a multiple of object.
+If should be obvious that such a compare only makes sense for the $==$ and $!=$ operators. <integer></integer> To be compared either with another number, the result of a condition or a multiple of object. coefficient Represents the coefficient of the current term. \$-variable Will be evaluated at runtime when the if statement is encountered.

-coefficient

-Represents the coefficient of the current term.

-\$-variable

-Will be evaluated at runtime when the if statement is encountered.
 Should evaluate into a numerical value.
 If it does not, an error will result.

 All the above primary components result in numerical objects.
-Such objects can be compared to each other in structures of the type $\langle \text{obj}1\rangle \langle \text{operator}\rangle \langle \text{obj}2\rangle$.
+Such objects can be compared to each other in structures of the type $\langle obj1 \rangle \langle operator \rangle \langle obj2 \rangle$.
 The result of such a compare is either true (or 1) or false (or 0).
 The operators are:

-- > Results in true if object 1 is greater than object 2. - Results in true if object 1 is less than object 2. - = Same as ==. - == Results in true if both objects have the same value.
+- > Results in true if object 1 is greater than object 2. - < Results in true if object 1 is less than object 2. - = Same as ==. - == Results in true if both objects have the same value. - >= Results in true if object 1 is greater than or equal to object 2. - <= Results in true if object 1 is less than or equal to object 2.

-'''

->= Results in true if object 1 is greater than or equal to object 2.

-'''

-Results in true if object 1 is less than or equal to object 2.